Sharing is caring!

 Thanks to Hypnobabies Instructor Julie Byers and Hypno-Mom Georgia for sharing this inspiring birth story with us.

 A familiar feelings swells inside.
-A wave?
+A wave (Hypnobabies word for contraction)?
 Yes, and then another.
 They are close, but mild.
 I am on the phone with my mother who laughs with excitement.
 Finally!
 Five days, one membrane sweep and acupuncture treatment later than expected.
 I hang up to tell my husband.
 Another wave.
 The chaos of our house becomes louder.
 “Mom, can you check my homework?”
 Number one.
 “Not right now, darling.”
 The TV is on, but not the right channel.
 Another wave.
 “Mom, I don’t want to watch this!”
 Number two.
 “Ok,” I say, as I lean onto the kitchen counter, swaying back and forth.
 “Mommy, what you doing?”
 Number three.
 Another wave.
 “What can I do?” my mother in law asks.
 Another wave.
 “I think we need to leave,” I tell my husband.

 We were done having kids.
 I told my parents we were done just days before I found out I was pregnant.
 The youngest of my three boys had just weaned.
 I had not forgotten the “joys” of pregnancy or the “ring of fire” I had felt with each of my previous births.
 I was looking forward to having my body back, no expanding belly, no more leaky boobs.
 I could have a normal wardrobe again!